 Later I will find a better more reliable solution.

-Here’s how it looks like:
+Here’s what it looks like:

 OK.
 I admit that this is a “quick and dirty” way to do things.

-But it’s only to share with an idea.
+But it’s only to share an idea.

 Of course, the final version has to be done the right way.

-Here’s how it sounds like.
+Here’s what it sounds like.

-Sorry for humming noise: no shielding.
+Sorry for the humming noise: no shielding.

 The amp is the Fishman Loudbox Mini.